-1.16 Under Clause 6 of the Licence the licensee must notify us of any change to the main station or contact addresses or to the name of the licensee.
+- 1.20 Under Clause 6 of the Licence, the licensee must notify us of any change to the main station or contact addresses or to the name of the licensee.
 Inaccurate details hamper our ability to manage the radio spectrum.
 We may consider revoking a Licence if a licensee fails to maintain these details.
-This is explained further, below, in the guidance to Clause 4.
+This is explained further, below, in the guidance to Clause 4. - 1.21 While the postal address need not be in the UK or Crown Dependencies, the main station address must be.
+This is because the main station address is the principal location at which we authorise the station to operate.
+We do not have jurisdiction to authorise operation in another country.
+Operating in other countries under international agreement is covered below, in the guidance to Clause 2(1)(b).